Cape Town Prostitute Killer

 The Cape Town Prostitute Killer, also known as The Cape Town Strangler, is an unidentified South African serial killer who fatally strangled 16 prostitutes and three domestic workers in Cape Town between 1992 and 1996.
 His modus operandi consisted of picking up his victims on rainy nights, fatally strangling them in his car, and dumping their bodies in preselected locations.
-Although none of the victims were raped, the perpetrator tried to stage them to make it look as if they were.
+Although none of the victims were raped, the perpetrator often tried to stage them to make it look as if they were.

-One suspect was arrested in connection to one of the murders but released a year later due to a lack of evidence.
-It was later proven that some of the evidence against him was false.
+One suspect was arrested in connection to one of the murders but released a year later due to a lack of evidence, and it was later proven that some of the evidence against him was false.